yashv373/Zyphon/README.md

 📬 **Contribute Ideas** in `12_Zyphon’s_Future`

 P.S.
-The Name? - We used Yashvardhan's signature 'Z' prefix for his project names and combined it with 'Phonon.'
+The Name? - We used Yashvardhan's signature 'Z' prefix for his project names and combined it with 'Phonon'(which refers to the quantum mechanical vibrations in semiconductors).
 Tweaking it for readability, we decided on Zyphon.

 Let’s **revolutionize VLSI education together!** 💥